modmuss50/mod-publish-plugin/README.md

 Specify an exact version number to prevent unwanted breakages.

 ## Basic usage
-Basic example to publish a jar to CurseForge and Modrith:
+Basic example to publish a jar to CurseForge and Modrinth:
 ```gradle
 publishMods {
     file = jar.archiveFile